paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 ## § 1862p–9.
 Experimental Program to Stimulate Competitive Research
 **(a) Findings** The Congress finds that—

-(1) The National Science Foundation Act of 1950 [[42 U.S.C.
-1861](./chapter-016-national-science-foundation.md#section-1861) et seq.] stated, “it shall be an objective of the Foundation to strengthen research and education in the sciences and engineering, including independent research by individuals, throughout the United States, and to avoid undue concentration of such research and education,”;
+(1) the National Science Foundation Act of 1950 [[42 U.S.C.
+1861](./chapter-016-national-science-foundation.md#section-1861) et seq.] stated, “it shall be an objective of the Foundation to strengthen research and education in the sciences and engineering, including independent research by individuals, throughout the United States, and to avoid undue concentration of such research and education”;

-(2) National Science Foundation funding remains highly concentrated, with 27 States and 2 jurisdictions, taken together, receiving only about 10 percent of all NSF research funding; each of these States received only a fraction of one percent of Foundation’s research dollars each year;
+(2) National Science Foundation funding remains highly concentrated, with 28 States and jurisdictions, taken together, receiving only about 12 percent of all National Science Foundation research funding;

-(3) the Nation requires the talent, expertise, and research capabilities of all States in order to prepare sufficient numbers of scientists and engineers, remain globally competitive and support economic development.
+(3) each of the States described in paragraph (2) receives only a fraction of 1 percent of the Foundation’s research dollars each year;

+(4) first established at the National Science Foundation in 1979, the Experimental Program to Stimulate Competitive Research (referred to in this section as “EPSCoR”) assists States and jurisdictions historically underserved by Federal research and development funding in strengthening their research and innovation capabilities;

+(5) the EPSCoR structure requires each participating State to develop a science and technology plan suited to State and local research, education, and economic interests and objectives;

+(6) EPSCoR has been credited with advancing the research competitiveness of participating States, improving awareness of science, promoting policies that link scientific investment and economic growth, and encouraging partnerships between government, industry, and academia;

+(7) EPSCoR proposals are evaluated through a rigorous and competitive merit-review process to ensure that awarded research and development efforts meet high scientific standards; and

+(8) according to the National Academy of Sciences, EPSCoR has strengthened the national research infrastructure and enhanced the educational opportunities needed to develop the science and engineering workforce.

 **(b) Continuation of program** The Director shall continue to carry out EPSCoR, with the objective of helping the eligible States to develop the research infrastructure that will make them more competitive for Foundation and other Federal research funding.
 The program shall continue to increase as the National Science Foundation funding increases.

-**(c) Congressional reports** The Director shall report to the appropriate committees of Congress on an annual basis, using the most recent available data—

-(1) the total amount made available, by State, under EPSCoR;

-(2) the amount of co-funding made available to EPSCoR States;

-(3) the total amount of National Science Foundation funding made available to all institutions and entities within EPSCoR States; and

-(4) efforts and accomplishments to more fully integrate the 29 EPSCoR jurisdictions in major activities and initiatives of the Foundation.

-**(d) Coordination of EPSCoR and similar Federal programs**
+**(c) Coordination of EPSCoR and similar Federal programs**

-(1) **Another finding** — The Congress finds that a number of Federal agencies have programs, such as Experimental Programs to Stimulate Competitive Research and the National Institutes of Health Institutional Development Award program, designed to increase the capacity for and quality of science and technology research and training at academic institutions in States that historically have received relatively little Federal research and development funding.
+(1) **Another finding** — The Congress finds that a number of Federal agencies have programs, such as EPSCoR and the National Institutes of Health Institutional Development Award program, designed to increase the capacity for and quality of science and technology research and training at academic institutions in States that historically have received relatively little Federal research and development funding.

 (2) **Coordination required** — The EPSCoR Interagency Coordinating Committee, chaired by the National Science Foundation, shall—

-  (A) coordinate EPSCoR and Federal EPSCoR-like programs to maximize the impact of Federal support for building competitive research infrastructure, and in order to achieve an integrated Federal effort;
+  (A) coordinate each EPSCoR to maximize the impact of Federal support for building competitive research infrastructure, and in order to achieve an integrated Federal effort;

   (B) coordinate agency objectives with State and institutional goals, to obtain continued non-Federal support of science and technology research and training;

   (C) develop metrics to assess gains in academic research quality and competitiveness, and in science and technology human resource development;

-  (D) conduct a cross-agency evaluation of EPSCoR and other Federal EPSCoR-like programs and accomplishments, including management, investment, and metric-measuring strategies implemented by the different agencies aimed to increase the number of new investigators receiving peer-reviewed funding, broaden participation, and empower knowledge generation, dissemination, application, and national research and development competitiveness;
+  (D) conduct a cross-agency evaluation of each EPSCoR and accomplishments, including management, investment, and metric-measuring strategies implemented by the different agencies aimed to increase the number of new investigators receiving peer-reviewed funding, broaden participation, and empower knowledge generation, dissemination, application, and national research and development competitiveness;

-  (E) coordinate the development and implementation of new, novel workshops, outreach activities, and follow-up mentoring activities among EPSCoR or EPSCoR-like programs for colleges and universities in EPSCoR States and territories in order to increase the number of proposals submitted and successfully funded and to enhance statewide coordination of EPSCoR and Federal EPSCoR-like programs;
+  (E) coordinate the development and implementation of new, novel workshops, outreach activities, and follow-up mentoring activities among each EPSCoR for colleges and universities in EPSCoR States and territories in order to increase the number of proposals submitted and successfully funded and to enhance statewide coordination of each EPSCoR;

   (F) coordinate the development of new, innovative solicitations and programs to facilitate collaborations, partnerships, and mentoring activities among faculty at all levels in non-EPSCoR and EPSCoR States and jurisdictions;

-  (G) conduct an evaluation of the roles, responsibilities and degree of autonomy that program officers or managers (or the equivalent position) have in executing EPSCoR programs at the different Federal agencies and the impacts these differences have on the number of EPSCoR State and jurisdiction faculty participating in the peer review process and the percentage of successful awards by individual EPSCoR State jurisdiction and individual researcher; and
+  (G) conduct an evaluation of the roles, responsibilities and degree of autonomy that program officers or managers (or the equivalent position) have in executing each EPSCoR at the different Federal agencies and the impacts these differences have on the number of EPSCoR State and jurisdiction faculty participating in the peer review process and the percentage of successful awards by individual EPSCoR State jurisdiction and individual researcher; and

   (H) conduct a survey of colleges and university faculty at all levels regarding their knowledge and understanding of EPSCoR, and their level of interaction with and knowledge about their respective State or Jurisdictional EPSCoR Committee.

 (3) **Meetings and reports** — The Committee shall meet at least twice each fiscal year and shall submit an annual report to the appropriate committees of Congress describing progress made in carrying out paragraph (2).

-**(e) Federal agency reports** Each Federal agency that administers an EPSCoR or Federal EPSCoR-like program shall submit to the OSTP as part of its Federal budget submission—
+**(d) Federal agency reports** Each Federal agency that administers an EPSCoR shall submit to Congress, as part of its Federal budget submission—

 (1) a description of the program strategy and objectives;

-(2) a description of the awards made in the previous year, including—
+(2) a description of the awards made in the previous fiscal year, including—

+  (A) the total amount made available, by State, under EPSCoR;

+  (B) the total amount of agency funding made available to all institutions and entities within each EPSCoR State;

+  (C) the efforts and accomplishments to more fully integrate the EPSCoR States in major agency activities and initiatives;

-  (A) the percentage of reviewers and number of new reviewers from EPSCoR States;
+  (D) the percentage of EPSCoR reviewers from EPSCoR States; and

-  (B) the percentage of new investigators from EPSCoR States;

-  (C) the number of programs or large collaborator awards involving a partnership of organizations and institutions from EPSCoR and non-EPSCoR States; and
+  (E) the number of programs or large collaborator awards involving a partnership of organizations and institutions from EPSCoR and non-EPSCoR States; and

-(3) an analysis of the gains in academic research quality and competitiveness, and in science and technology human resource development, achieved by the program in the last year.
+(3) an analysis of the gains in academic research quality and competitiveness, and in science and technology human resource development, achieved by the program over the last 5 fiscal years.

-**(f) National Academy of Sciences study**
+**(e) National Academy of Sciences study**

-(1) **In general** — The Director shall contract with the National Academy of Sciences to conduct a study on all Federal agencies that administer an Experimental Program to Stimulate Competitive Research or a program similar to the Experimental Program to Stimulate Competitive Research.
+(1) **In general** — The Director shall contract with the National Academy of Sciences to conduct a study on all Federal agencies that administer an EPSCoR.

 (2) **Matters to be addressed** — The study conducted under paragraph (1) shall include the following: